mimi-fOlle/holbertonschool-validation/README.md

 ## Prerequisites

 The following elements are required In addition to the previous module (**“Module 0: Linux Fundamentals, Code management with Git, GitHub and the GitFlow pattern”**) prerequisites.

+## Lifecycle

+A section added for task 2 to describe the different steps.

 ### Concepts